PURPOSE OF THIS POLICY

 Colorado State University recognizes that seat belts are effective in preventing injuries and fatalities.
-We care about our students, faculty, and staff, and want to reduce the risk that, in the event of an accident, a passenger is injured or killed.
-Therefore, all students, faculty, and staff of Colorado State University must wear seat belts when operating or riding in a university vehicle.
-Where appropriate, child restraints must also be used when riding in a university vehicle or in a personal vehicle being used for university business.
+We care about our community members and want to reduce the risk of injuries in the event of an accident.
+Therefore, pursuant to CSU policy and Colorado law, all drivers and passengers in a University Vehicle or in a personal vehicle being used for university business must wear seat belts.
+Where appropriate, child restraints must also be used.

 Vehicle Accidents and Damages

-Anyone involved in an accident with a university vehicle, whether or not there are any physical damages or personal injuries, must report the accident to local authorities within 24 hours.
-Employees must also report the accident to their supervisor at the first available opportunity.
-In addition to the police report, a university accident report must be completed.
-Contact the Office of Risk Management and Insurance (RMI) at 970-491-6745 1432 to make the report.
+- Anyone involved in an accident with a University Vehicle, whether or not there are any physical damages or personal injuries, must report the accident to local authorities before leaving the scene of the accident.
+If this is not possible, then the report must be made within 24 hours.
+Employees and volunteers must also report the accident to their CSU supervisor at the first available opportunity.
+The supervisor is responsible for assuring that an accident report has been filed online with Risk Management and Insurance.
+Where a motor vehicle accident involves damage or injury to another party, contact Transportation Services to make the report, or file an incident report online.
 Insurance information is contained in the operator’s manual in the blue packet inside the vehicle.

 Fuel and Oil Purchases

-Misuse of the credit card and unauthorized charges will be reported to campus police and the department head of the user department for appropriate actions.
-The department and/or the individual will be responsible for all unauthorized charges.
-Present the Wright Express credit card to the vendor prior to purchases (with the exception of pay-at-the-pump purchases), to ensure acceptance of the card.
+Misuse of the credit card and unauthorized charges will be reported to CSU Police and the Department Head of the user Department for appropriate actions.
+The Department and/or the individual will be responsible for all unauthorized charges.
+Present the Wright Express credit card to the vendor prior to purchases (except for pay-at-the-pump purchases) to ensure acceptance of the card.

 Cell Phones and Texting

-Cell phones should not be used while driving a university vehicle.
-In cases where a call must be taken, the driver should pull off the road and stop to complete the call.
-Texting while driving is against the law in Colorado and includes reading from or entering data into any handheld or other electronic device, e-mailing, instant messaging, web browsing, obtaining navigational information, or engaging in any other form of electronic data retrieval or electronic data communication.
-As with phone calls above, if a text must be read or answered, the driver should pull off the road to a safe location before answering the text.
+Cell phones should not be used while driving a University Vehicle.
+A single earpiece (covering one ear only) is allowed for cell phone calls only.
+See C.R.S. § 42-4-1411 Texting while driving is against the law in Colorado and most states and includes reading from or entering data into any handheld or other electronic device.
+As with phone calls, if a text must be read or answered, the driver should pull off the road to a safe location before answering the text.

 Portable Audio Devices

-Colorado State University does not allow earphones or headphones of any type to be worn by a person operating a university vehicle.
+Colorado State University does not allow earphones or headphones of any type to be worn by a person operating a University Vehicle.
 Listening to portable audio devices or the car’s music system through earphones or headphones while driving a vehicle is illegal in most states, including Colorado.
-It has also been proven to be very distracting and dangerous for vehicle drivers.
-This includes, but is not limited to: MP3 players, CD players, DVD players, and cell phones.
+It has also been proven to be very distracting and dangerous.
+A single earpiece (covering one ear only) is allowed for cell phone calls only.
+See C.R.S. § 42-4-1411.

-Tire chains will not be provided for use on University vehicles.
-If weather conditions are so bad that tire chains are necessary to travel, for student, faculty, and staff safety reasons, university vehicles should not be on the road.
-All-season tires are installed on all vehicles and provide acceptable handle in most types of weather conditions.
+Tire chains will not be provided for use on University Vehicles.
+If weather conditions are so bad that tire chains are necessary to travel, for safety reasons University Vehicles should not be on the road.
+All-season tires are installed on all vehicles and provide acceptable handling in most types of weather conditions.
 Tire chains are very hard on vehicle parts and tires.
-Any department using chains will be responsible for any and all damage to the university vehicle.
+Any Department using chains will be responsible for any and all resulting damage to the University Vehicle.

 Out of State/Country Travel Authorization

-University vehicles may not be taken into Canada or Mexico without prior written consent from Transportation Services.
+University Vehicles may not be taken into Canada or Mexico without prior written consent from Transportation Services.
 Special insurance and other requirements may affect these types of trips and must be taken care of prior to the trip being authorized.
+Additional costs may apply.